jobovy/galpy/doc/source/potential.rst

 class.
 Adding new potentials to galpy therefore allows them to be used everywhere in galpy where general ``Potential`` instances can be used.
-Adding a new class of potentials to galpy consists of the following series of steps (some of these are also given in the file ``README.dev`` in the galpy distribution):
+Adding a new class of potentials to galpy consists of the following series of steps (for steps to add a new wrapper potential, also see :ref:`the next section <addwrappot>`):

 1. Implement the new potential in a class that inherits from ``galpy.potential.Potential``.
 The new class should have an ``__init__`` method that sets up the necessary parameters for the class.
 An amplitude parameter ``amp=`` and two units parameters ``ro=`` and ``vo=`` should be taken as an argument for this class and before performing any other setup, the   ``galpy.potential.Potential.__init__(self,amp=amp,ro=ro,vo=vo,amp_units=)`` method should   be called to setup the amplitude and the system of units; the ``amp_units=`` keyword specifies the physical units of the amplitude parameter (e.g., ``amp_units='velocity2'`` when the units of the amplitude are velocity-squared) To add support for normalizing the   potential to standard galpy units, one can call the   ``galpy.potential.Potential.normalize`` function at the end of the __init__ function.

+.. _addpypot:

   The new potential class should implement some of the following
   functions: